Greetings to all of you W&M Kinesiology & Health Sciences alumni out there!

 recently decided that for this year at least, our department’s traditional graduation ceremony will be held in Trinkle Hall rather than in the Adair Gymnasium.
 We should, however, be able to return to Adair for graduation in 2016, after renovations (installing an elevator) to Adair have been completed.

 Let me remind you that throughout the year you can keep up with what is going on in your department (you are always part of the family) by visiting our website.
 And while you’re there, check out the nice things that Chris Wilson has added to our website.

-And of course we always love to hear from you.
-If you have a story or news that you’d like to share, please feel free to use our online form to do just that:
+And as always we love hearing what is new in your lives.
+If you have something that you’d like to share with the rest of us, please use our online form to do so.

 Please take care and keep in touch,

 Michael R. Deschenes